thunderheadone/one-sdk-ios/README.md

 [One getURLWithOneTid:yourNSURL];
 ```

-passing the URL as a parameter, which will return back a the same URL containing a ‘one-tid’ parameter.
+passing the URL as a parameter, which will return back a the same `NSURL` containing a ‘one-tid’ parameter.

 Swift:
 ```swift